perfecto25/rio_config/README.md

-# FLEX
+# FLEX Markup Language

-Flexible Markup Language is a markup language for use in common configuration scenarios.
+Flex is a markup language for use in common configuration scenarios.

 It is similar to TOML in concept, but is unique in its approach to handling variables and configuration data

-## features
+## Features

-- no spacing requirements (yaml)
+- no spacing requirements (ie, 2 spaces in YAML)
-- braces not necessary (json)
+- braces not necessary (ie, json)
+- can add comments
 - clean and simple syntax to describe complex data structures
 - ability to create template blocks for repeated options
-- ability to pass raw strings without using escape sequences
-- can natively ingest shell environment variables at runtime
+- can natively ingest shell environment variables at runtime, including fallback values

-## flags
+## Usage

+Flex can handle the following types

+- strings
+- ints
+- floats
+- booleans
+- arrays

+To create a basic key:value pair, you need a Header block

+[Parent Key]
+child key = child value

 @use - use template (must match template name)